Trump says 'big price to pay' for Syria chemical attack

 The Russian Foreign Ministry warned against military action on the basis of "invented and fabricated excuses."

-A joint statement by the medical relief organization Syrian American Medical Society (SAMS) and the civil defense service, which operates in rebel-held areas, said 49 people died in the attack.
+The medical relief organization Syrian American Medical Society (SAMS) and the civil defense service, which operates in rebel-held areas, said in a joint statement 49 people died in the attack.

+"Yesterday reports emerged of yet another chemical weapons attack by the Syrian regime," said the Syrian Negotiation Committee, a political opposition group.

+U.S. government sources said Washington's assessment was that chemical weapons were used in a besieged rebel-held town in Syria, but they are still evaluating details.

 A European diplomat said Western allies would work on building a dossier based on photos, videos, witness testimony and satellite images of Syrian flights and helicopters.
 However gaining access to samples on the ground would be difficult.

-The United Nations Security Council will meet twice on Monday following rival requests by Russia and the United States.
+The U.N.
+Security Council will meet twice on Monday following rival requests by Russia and the United States.

 U.N. war crimes investigators had previously documented 33 chemical attacks in Syria, attributing 27 to the Assad government, which has repeatedly denied using the weapons.